noahlange/arc-rpg/05-Gameplay/06-Actions.md

 >
 > The next round begins; Dick opts to hold initiative until Jane has finished.
 Jane spends 5 AP to finish applying the medkit.
 She rolls Medicine 13º5 and succeeds with +3º.
 The medkit restores 1d12 = 7 + 3 = 10 HP and removes 1d4 = 1 + 3 = wound steps.
 Dick’s health is restored to 16; his :d12: wound is reduced to :d4:.
 He’s still bleeding, but is in much better shape than before.
 Jane, with 3 AP remaining, draws her weapon.
 >
 > Dick, having held his turn, takes out a bandage (2 AP) and attempts to apply it (4 AP).
-He fails his Medicine 5º5 test with -1º and somehow manages to make the wound worse, increasing it to :d6:.
+He fails his Medicine 5º5 check with -1º and somehow manages to make the wound worse, increasing it to :d6:.
 >
 > Jane rolls her eyes.
 Nice one, Dick.